-The Bramhall Square Ideas Competition has a winner
+Results of the Bramhall Square Ideas Competition

 It was an incredibly difficult task to select just a few designs – as each of the 13 submissions submission inspired the judges to think creatively about how to use the tiny, complicated parcel adjacent to multiple roadways on an extremely steep slope – and will help in catalyzing further stewardship and investment of the site!

 Attention was given to use of materials, relationship to adjacent parcels, buildings and roadways, potential for gathering at multiple scales, and buildability.
 One design stood out with a very close second, and two runner-ups were selected for the fun, whimsy and desired atmosphere of the space.